SAMtoBAM/fusemblr/README.md

 <i>fusemblr</i> is a pipeline wrapper designed for the assembly of complex genomes using nanopore reads and paired-end illumina

 <i>fusemblr</i> was designed for the <i>Fusarium oxysporum</i> assembly project (hence the name) <br/>
-The pipeline using Nanopore (the longer and higher coverage the better) and paired-end illumina reads (PacBio is optional but recommended) <br/>
+The pipeline uses Nanopore (the longer and higher coverage the better) and paired-end illumina reads (PacBio is optional but recommended) <br/>

 Pipeline in 4 steps: <br/>
 1. Downsampling of reads to a designated coverage using <i>Filtlong</i> (Default: 100X; appears to help using this coverage)